healthchecks/healthchecks/templates/docs/introduction.md

 automatically by SITE_NAME, and are guaranteed to be unique.
 * `PING_ENDPOINT<project-ping-key>/<name-slug>`<br>
 The check is identified by project's **Ping key** and check's **slug** (user-chosen, URL-friendly identifier).
-Supports auto-provisioning: if you ping a slug value that does not have a corresponding check, SITE_NAME will create the check automatically.
+Optionally supports auto-provisioning: if you ping a slug value that does not have a corresponding check, SITE_NAME can create the check automatically.

 You can append `/start`, `/fail` or `/<exitcode>` to the base ping URL to send